FRYSTAT HUNTING CASTLE

 Brewery Horse Stable

-I really liked the local castle beer and it was also drunk in large quantities by the townspeople of Fryštát, but it was also supplied to the ducal table and enjoyed by the famous royal processions that spent the night in Fryštát on the way between Vienna, Prague, Krakow and today's Berlin.
-The brewery was one of the main sources of income for the ducal treasury, among other things, because His Grace, Duke of Silesia Frederick Casimir Piast, issued a law in the 1560s prohibiting the purchase of beer from any brewery other than the ducal one.
-And this was done under penalty of imprisonment.
-Opposite the brewery, there still stands the brewery stable, which was used by the Duchess of Saxe-Lauenburg in the second half of the 16th century during her stays in her private palace in Fryštát.
-In addition to the Renaissance premises of the tavern, the brewery also has a medieval underground.
-Beneath Fryštát there is a network of unexplored underground passages, often more likely a connection of cellars of burgher houses, through which the material for beer production flowed.
-There was a well under the Town Hall, here in Pivovarská Street there was a malthouse, but the actual brewing of beer took place in the cellars of the licensed breweries, of which there were 80 in Fryštát in the 15th century and 90 in the 16th century.
-This production cycle was interrupted only by the 30 Years' War after 1642.
-Most of the licensed breweries were destroyed during this war, so only 4 have survived to this day, two houses with taverns are in the Castle Courtyard by the fountain, one is opposite the entrance to the Town Hall and one is in the Front of The Castle, where a knight's tavern has been operating since 1564.
-The brewery house was still preserved today as a rectory, the already mentioned palace of the Duchess of Saxe-Lauenburg and the northern part of the Lottyhaus, which until 1823 was two separate burgher houses, connected to the Lottyhaus only in that year.
-The other burgher houses today stand on the medieval foundations of the brewery houses and also have preserved cellars, which formed the brewery corridors.
-I am glad that the production of Fryštát beer in the Castle Brewery has been going on again for a few years.
+The local castle beer was drunk in large quantities by the townspeople of Fryštát, but it was also supplied to the ducal table and enjoyed by the famous royal processions that spent the night in Fryštát on the way between Vienna, Prague, Krakow and Saxony.
+Opposite the brewery, there is still a brewery stable that was used by the Duchess of Saxe-Lauenburg in the second half of the 16th century during her stays in her private palace in Fryštát.
+Under Fryštát there is a network of unexplored underground passages, often connecting the cellars of the townspeople's houses, through which the material for beer production flowed.
+There was a well under the Town Hall, here in Pivovarská Street there was a malthouse, but the actual brewing of beer took place in the cellars of the licensed brewing houses, of which there were 80 in Fryštát in the 15th century and 90 in the 16th century.
+This production cycle was interrupted only by the Thirty Years' War after 1642.
+Most of the breweries were destroyed during this war, so only 4 have survived to this day.
+Two houses with taverns are in the Castle Courtyard by the fountain, one is opposite the entrance to the Town Hall and one is in the Pre-Castle, where a knight's tavern has been operating since 1564.
+The breweries were also the rectory, which has survived to this day, the aforementioned palace of the Duchess of Saxe-Lauenburg, and the northern part of the Lottyhaus, which until 1823 was two separate burgher houses, connected to the Lottyhaus only in that year.
+The other burgher houses today stand on the medieval foundations of the breweries and also have preserved cellar rooms that formed the brewery corridors.

 According to the map, you can reach stop number 5 "NÁDVOŘÍ" by walking to the end of Pivovarská street, turning right and stopping at the corner house with the sign KNIHOVNA.